Instability and breaking of internal waves in a horizontal shear layer: Discussion and conclusions

 \section{Discussion and conclusions}

 In this study, we have investigated the problem of an internal gravity wave packet propagating into a horizontal shear layer.
-When the wave vector forms an oblique angle with the direction of the background flow ($k_x\neq 0$), Doppler shifting leads to local changes in the frequency measured by a stationary observer and gradients in the flow velocity refract the wave, leading to changes in the local steepness.
+When the wave vector forms an oblique angle with the direction of the background flow ($k_x\neq 0$), Doppler shifting leads to local changes in the intrinsic frequency measured by a stationary observer and gradients in the flow velocity refract the wave, leading to changes in the local steepness.
 When $k_x=0$, wave propagation is unaffected by the shear layer, however significant local perturbation energy changes are possible due to advection of mean flow momentum (equivalent to the lift-up mechanism), as pointed out by \citet{bakas2009gravitya}.
 In general, the parameter space describing the initial condition is extremely large, thus a reduced order model capturing the essential dynamical variability is desirable.
 Here, we constructed such a model by studying locally wave-like solutions to the ray-tracing equations under the WKBJ approximation.
-To provide a simple estimate from the initial conditions for the subsequent relative importance of wave advection of momentum, we derived a parameter $F$ characterising the ratio of kinetic to potential energy in the system, where large $F$ corresponds to energy perturbation growth dominated by momentum advection.
+To provide a simple estimate from the initial conditions for the subsequent relative importance of wave advection of momentum, we derived the perturbation energy ratio $F$, where large $F$ corresponds to an excess of kinetic over potential energy due to wave advection of mean flow momentum.